projectcalico/calico/maintenance/install-apiserver.md

 ---
-title: Enable kubectl to manage Calico APIs (tech-preview)
+title: Enable kubectl to manage Calico APIs
 description: Install the Calico API server on an existing Calico cluster
 canonical_url: '/getting-started/kubernetes/quickstart'
 ---

 ### Big picture

-[ **Feature status**: Tech-preview in v3.19 ]
+[ **Feature status**: GA in Calico v3.20+ ]

 Install the Calico API server on an existing cluster to enable management of Calico APIs using kubectl.

-> **Warning!** The Calico API server is a tech preview feature and should not be used in production clusters.
-It has had limited testing and is liable to change in future releases.
-Please provide feedback and issue reports via GitHub.
-{: .alert .alert-danger }

 ### Value

-Normally, calicoctl is required in order to manage Calico APIs in the `projectcalico.org/v3` API group.
-The API server provides a REST API for Calico, and allows management of these APIs using kubectl instead.
+The API server provides a REST API for Calico, and allows management of `projectcalico.org/v3` APIs using kubectl without the need for calicoctl.

+> **Note:** Starting in Calico v3.20.0, new operator-based installations of Calico include the API server component by default, so the instructions
+> in this document are not required.
+{:.alert .alert-info}

 ### Before you begin

-- A cluster with Calico installed using the Kubernetes API data store.
+- Make sure you have a cluster with Calico installed using the Kubernetes API data store.
+If not, you can [migrate from etcd]({{site.baseurl}}/maintenacne/datastore-migrationt).

+- Upgrade to Calico v3.20+ using the appropriate [upgrade instructions]({{site.baseurl}}/maintenance/upgrading).

-- A machine with `openssl` installed.
+- For non-operator installations, you will need a machine with `openssl` installed.

 ### Concepts